What Is a Gamma Squeeze?

 Call Options

-Now that we’ve covered the gamma squeeze meaning, let’s look closer at the conditions under which gamma squeezes occur.
+Now let’s look closer at the conditions under which gamma squeezes occur.
 Here it’s important to touch on call options.

 A call option is a financial contract giving market participants the right to buy a financial asset (such as a bond or stock) at a specified price within a given period of time.